 Cores, fixings and embedded items: Fix cores, fixings and embedded items to prevent movement during concrete placing.
-In locating cores, fixings and embedded items, reposition but do not cut reinforcement, and maintain cover to reinforcement.

 Isolation: Isolate embedded items so that water cannot track to concrete providing minimum cover to reinforcement.

 Alignment: Align and support formwork, and seal panel joints, so that steps in finished exposed concrete surfaces do not occur.